pubnub/pubnub-mcp-server/resources/sdk_docs/php_mobile-push.md

 ```
 1

 ```

 ### Response

-The sync() method returns a response indicating the success or failure of the operation.
+The sync() method returns a response indicating success or failure (status code, boolean, or object, depending on implementation).

 ```
 1